rushter/selectolax/README.rst

 Simple Benchmark
 ----------------

-* Average time of 5 experiments to parse and retrieve urls from 1000 Google SERP pages.
+* Average of 5 experiments to parse and retrieve urls from 1000 Google SERP pages.

 +------------+------------+--------------+
 | Package    | Time       | Memory (peak)|